jonathanlermitage/tikione-steam-cleaner/README.md

 ## Build, test and package

+*(Saturday, April 16, 2016 Warning: I just migrated from Ant to Maven build system)*

-TikiOne Steam Cleaner is currently built with [NetBeans](http://netbeans.org) and the latest version of Oracle JDK8 (nota: I am working on an [IntelliJ IDEA](https://www.jetbrains.com/idea/) port and a migration from Ant to Maven).
+TikiOne Steam Cleaner is currently built with [NetBeans](http://netbeans.org) and the latest version of Oracle JDK8 (nota: I am working on an [IntelliJ IDEA](https://www.jetbrains.com/idea/) port).

 To build the project:

+* install TikiOne INI dependency in your Maven local repo: launch ``.dependencies/install-maven-artifacts/tikione-ini-3.0.0.bat``
 * load the project with NetBeans and a Java 8 compatible JDK (I use the latest version of NetBeans and Oracle JDK8)
-* dependencies should be automatically loaded from the ``./dependencies/`` folder.
 * set the working directory to the "dist2" folder.
 It contains additional configuration files used by base application.
+Also, the build output targets this directory.

 You can now build and run the project.

-To package the application, simply merge the "dist" and "dist2" folders.
+The packaged application is in the "dist2" folder.

-To bundle a JVM (version 8 or better), copy it into a "jre" folder in the "dist2" folder and launch the NSIS script: it will package TikiOne steam Cleaner with the provided JVM into an EXE installer based on NSIS-Unicode (Nullsoft Scriptable Install System, Unicode version: I use version 2.46-5 from [Google Code](http://code.google.com/p/unsis/downloads/list)).
+To bundle a JVM (version 8 or better), copy it as a "jre" subfolder in the "dist2" directory and launch the NSIS script: it will package TikiOne steam Cleaner with the provided JVM into an EXE installer based on NSIS-Unicode (Nullsoft Scriptable Install System, Unicode version: I use version 2.46-5 from [Google Code](http://code.google.com/p/unsis/downloads/list)).
 Nota: since Google Code is shutting down, I have uploaded [latest NSIS version here](https://github.com/jonathanlermitage/tikione-steam-cleaner/tree/master/dependencies/NSIS).

 ## Author